AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 follow Origen were Pamphilus, Eusebius of Caesarea, Didymus of Alexandria, Athanasius, Basil the Great, Gregory of Nazianzum, and Gregory of Nyssa; and among the Latin fathers, Hilary and Jerome.
-And he feels obliged to add: \"Gregory of Nyssa and perhaps also Didymus, even adhered to Origen\'s doctrine of the final salvation of all created intelligences.\"[^267]
+And he feels obliged to add: "Gregory of Nyssa and perhaps also Didymus, even adhered to Origen's doctrine of the final salvation of all created intelligences."[^267]

 ## Bunsen on Origen.

-Bunsen declares that Origen adduces in \"De Principiis,\" in favor of
-\"the universality of final salvation,\" the arguments of \"nearly all the \"Ante - Nicene fathers before him.\" And Bunsen proceeds to show that the conviction that so broad a faith would not enable hierarchs to control the people, inclined his opponents to resort to the terrors of an indefinite, and thus, to their apprehension, infinite and eternal punishment, which has vengeance and not amendment for its end. \"Away with Origen!
-What is to become of virtue, and heaven, and --- clerical power, if the fear of eternal punishment is not forever kept before men\'s eyes as the prop of human and divine authority?\" So thought Demetrius, Bishop of Alexandria in 230.
-Bunsen adds that Origen taught that \"the soul, having a substance and life of her own, will receive her reward, according to her merits, either obtaining the inheritance of eternal life and blessedness, or being delivered over to eternal death and torments,\" after which comes the resurrection, the *anastasis*, the rising into incorruption and glory, when \"finally at the end of time, God will be all in all; not by the destruction of the creature, but by its gradual elevation into his divine being.
-This is life eternal, according to Christ\'s own teaching.\" Of the grand faith in universal redemption, Prof. Plumptre says: \"It has been, and is, the creed of the great poets whom we accept as the spokesmen of a nation\'s thoughts.\"[^268]
+Bunsen declares that Origen adduces in "De Principiis," in favor of "the universality of final salvation," the arguments of "nearly all the "Ante - Nicene fathers before him."
+And Bunsen proceeds to show that the conviction that so broad a faith would not enable hierarchs to control the people, inclined his opponents to resort to the terrors of an indefinite, and thus, to their apprehension, infinite and eternal punishment, which has vengeance and not amendment for its end.
+"Away with Origen!
+What is to become of virtue, and heaven, and --- clerical power, if the fear of eternal punishment is not forever kept before men's eyes as the prop of human and divine authority?"
+So thought Demetrius, Bishop of Alexandria in 230.
+Bunsen adds that Origen taught that "the soul, having a substance and life of her own, will receive her reward, according to her merits, either obtaining the inheritance of eternal life and blessedness, or being delivered over to eternal death and torments," after which comes the resurrection, the *anastasis*, the rising into incorruption and glory, when "finally at the end of time, God will be all in all; not by the destruction of the creature, but by its gradual elevation into his divine being.
+This is life eternal, according to Christ's own teaching."
+Of the grand faith in universal redemption, Prof. Plumptre says: "It has been, and is, the creed of the great poets whom we accept as the spokesmen of a nation's thoughts."[^268]

 ## Origen Cruelly Treated.